parminderunited/GBRDocs/tutorials/walletconnect-tutorial.md

 Now we will continue and add liquidity on Fuseswap.

 Now click on “Pool” and then on “Add liquidity”.
-Select FAKT as your first token and fUSD as the second token from the dropdown.
-Enter the amount of FAKT you want to provide the liquidity for and the corresponding amount of fUSD that should be added will automatically show up according to the price of FAKT.
+Select GBR as your first token and fUSD as the second token from the dropdown.
+Enter the amount of GBR you want to provide the liquidity for and the corresponding amount of fUSD that should be added will automatically show up according to the price of GBR.

 ![](../.gitbook/assets/5%20%2813%29.png)

-You can also see your share of the liquidity pool based on the amount of FAKT you want to provide liquidity for.
+You can also see your share of the liquidity pool based on the amount of GBR you want to provide liquidity for.

 Click on “Approve fUSD” and confirm the transaction through your wallet.

 \(Note: If this is the first time you are providing liquidity on Fuseswap using the above pairs you will have to approve the spend transaction.\)

 Once the transaction is confirmed on-chain, click on “Supply” and approve the transaction.
-You will receive the liquidity pool tokens on your wallet which can be checked under tokens through [www.explorer.medifakt.network](http://www.explorer.medifakt.network/) on your wallet address.
+You will receive the liquidity pool tokens on your wallet which can be checked under tokens through [www.explorer.gbrscan.com](http://www.explorer.gbrscan.com/) on your wallet address.

 Navigating to **“Pool”** on Fuseswap will also show you list of token pairs with statistics for which you have provided liquidity and other options like add/remove liquidity for that particular token pair as shown below.